Updated August 6, 2018

 Every Way To Meet Someone Is A Good Way

 Every way to meet someone is a good way.
 The point is to introduce you, or be introduced, to someone that is looking to meet someone to date and possibly have a more serious relationship with.

-It does not matter if it is a blind date (two people who have never actually met nor seen each other, being set up to go out on a date by a third party), dating online, through speed dating (like my own Montreal Speed Dating Meet Up Group), meeting through social circles of friends and family), cold approaches (introducing yourself to a stranger on the street or frequented establishments like coffee houses and grocery stores because you found that person attractive), newspaper personals, or going to events of interest that you share in common with the other people attending (weddings, classes, festivals, and clubs).
+It does not matter if it is a blind date (two people who have never actually met nor seen each other, being set up to go out on a date by a third party), dating online, through speed dating, matchmaking services, meeting through social circles of friends and family, cold approaches (introducing yourself to a stranger on the street or frequented establishments like coffee houses and grocery stores because you found that person attractive), newspaper personals, or going to events of interest that you share in common with the other people attending (weddings, classes, festivals, and clubs).
 There is no wrong way to meet someone.

 In a time when prisoners who are locked away from society can forge relationships through pen pal letters, and cheaters in relationships are able to find other unfaithful partners to have secret hook ups, there really is no excuse for anyone to claim that they are not able to find someone to date.
 If you have been single for a long time, you may have to consider that you sabotage yourself, whether you recognize it or not.
 Show me a person that says that no one has ever made a real effort to get to know them, and I will show you a person that unknowingly brushed off someone showing genuine intrigue because the person was able to read the indicating signs of interest.
 It is more likely that you are unaware of the people that would date you if you were more open to dating people that you are not initially massively attracted too.